 What if the entrance were to be unlocked and you were persuaded to go down the steps and into the tunnel?

-Christchurch sculptor Morgan Jones is commissioned to create an installation for the lawn in front of Wellington City Central Library.
-Pitfall continues his exploration into the limits of personal freedom.
-He creates a large wooden structure from tanalised pine and galvanised iron, materials said to embody the New Zealand environment.
-It has words stencilled on it: 'Enter' and 'Entrance'.
+Christchurch sculptor Morgan Jones creates an installation for the lawn in front of Wellington City Central Library.
+Pitfall continues his inquiry into the limits of personal freedom.
+The large wooden structure is made from tanalised pine and galvanised iron, materials said to embody the New Zealand environment.
+Words are stencilled onto it: 'Enter' and 'Entrance'.
 Steps invite audience participation.
 A doorway suggests it might be a portal to an underground tunnel or zone but the door is bolted shut.
 Pitfall is a red herring.
 Nearby a wooden hatch is stencilled 'Exit/No Entry'.
 Through a portal in the door is an image of a figure.
-Jones was raised in London during World War 2 and vividly remembers the blitz and school days spent in shelters.
-In the gallery brochure Jones says, 'Such themes as ascent and descent—and imprisonment—have been running through my work for the past twenty years.
+Jones was raised in London during World War II and vividly remembers the blitz and school days spent in shelters.
+In the gallery brochure, he says, 'Such themes as ascent and descent—and imprisonment—have been running through my work for the past twenty years.
 I am interested in how much freedom we really have.
 Is freedom, after all, simply a state of mind?'